 John Bond belongs to a different species of Sorbus from most rowans and whitebeams, but has many similarities with whitebeams - particularly the striking white undersides of its leaves.

 It grows in a neat compact columnar form.
 There are clusters of white flowers in late spring, followed by brown berry-like fruitlets in autumn.

-Fill in the details below and we will let you know when John Bond whitebeam is back in stock.
+Fill in the form below and we will notify you when John Bond whitebeam are back in stock.

 Illustrative example of a pot-grown tree of this variety as supplied.

 Trees should reach their mature height after about 10 or more years.

 We may also have 1-year bare-root trees of this variety - they are not shown here.

 We list more than 50 Sorbus (rowan and whitebeam) trees.
 Choosing can be difficult!
 Our article explaining the different berry and leaf colours might help narrow down the selection.